kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 ## API Server

-`Delete()` function checks `DeleteOptions.DeletePropagationPolicy`.
+`Delete()` function checks `DeleteOptions.PropagationPolicy`.
 If the policy is `DeleteAfterBlockingDependentsAreDeleted`, the API server will update the object instead of deleting it, add the finalizer, and set the `ObjectMeta.DeletionTimestamp`.

 When validating the ownerReference, API server needs to query the `Authorizer` to check if the user has "delete" permission of the owner object.
 It returns 422 if the user does not have the permissions but intends to set `OwnerReference.BlockOwnerDeletion` to true.